-2.2 Rapid scan using EPRoC
+2.32 Rapid scan using EPRoC

-In RS-EPRoC operation, sinusoidal frequency modulation is applied to the fixed MW frequency, similarly to CW-EPRoC operation; however, in the case of RS-EPRoC, much larger modulation rates, f_m , and frequency deviations, Δf_m , are used with the transient response detected directly and without lock-in amplification.
-The RS-EPRoC signal is recorded using a transient digitizer (Zurich Instruments, UHF-LIA) with a sampling rate set to 450 MHz.
+In RS-EPRoC operation, sinusoidal frequency modulation is applied to the fixed MW frequency, similar to CW-EPRoC operation; however, in the case of RS-EPRoC, much larger modulation rates, $f{\rm m}$, and frequency deviations, $\Delta f{\rm m}$, are used with the transient response detected directly and without lock-in amplification.
+The RS-EPRoC signal is recorded using a transient digitizer (Zurich Instruments UHF-LIA) with a sampling rate set to 450 MHz.
 For the baseline correction of the transient RS signal, a non-resonant transient RS background signal was recorded at a magnetic field of 400 mT and was subsequently subtracted from the experimental transient RS-EPRoC signal.

-To ensure operation in the rapid-passage regime as defined by Weger (1960), the scan rate α{rot} of the MW frequency $\omega{mw} = 2\pi f{mw}$ must fulfill the following condition:

-$$\alpha{\rm rot} = \frac{\mathrm{d}\omega{\rm mw}}{\mathrm{d}t} \gg \frac{|\gamma| B_1}{\sqrt{T_1 T_2}},\tag{4}$$ where γ is the gyromagnetic ratio of the spin, and B_1 is the amplitude of the MW excitation field.
-The criterion for a frequency sweep to reach the non-adiabatic rapid passage regime only depends on B_1 according to as defined by Powles (1958).
-For sinusoidal frequency sweeps, which are used in all RS-EPRoC experiments reported in this paper, the excess (i.e., in excess of the MW carrier frequency ω{mw}) instantaneous microwave frequency, f_i , is defined as where $\Delta f{\rm m}$ is the modulation amplitude in Hertz and $f{\rm m}$ is the modulation frequency in Hertz.
-In one scan period T, resonance is achieved twice, namely, at $\tau = T/4$ and at $\tau = 3T/4$, where the scan rate, α , reaches a maximum of
+To ensure operation in the rapid passage regime as defined by Weger (1960), the scan rate $\alpha{\rm rot}$ of the MW frequency $\omega{\rm mw} = 230 - 2\pi f{\rm mw}$ must fulfill the following condition, where γ is the gyromagnetic ratio of the spin, and B_1 is the amplitude of the MW excitation field.
+The criterion for a frequency sweep to reach the non-adiabatic rapid passage regime only depends on B_1 according to as defined by Powles (1958) only depends on B{\pm} .
+For sinusoidal frequency sweeps, which are used in all RS-EPRoC experiments reported in this report, the excess3 instantaneous microwave frequency, f_1 , is defined as according to